-Three years ago when I was still pregnant with my youngest I researched anything and everything that would prevent postpartum hair loss.
+Four years ago, when I was still pregnant with my youngest, I researched anything and everything that would prevent postpartum hair loss.

 Do you lose vitamins while breastfeeding?

 The more I thought about it, the more the possibility grew on me.

 When I had my first son, I was breastfeeding exclusively and I remember feeling so drained and depleted after.

 I ate more while pumping than I did even during my pregnancy, which made me wonder now years later had I lost vitamins or nutrients while pumping?

 Had that loss affected my hair?
 Was breastfeeding the baby literally the cause of my hair loss?

 What I discovered is just how much breastfeeding takes from the mother.

 Breastmilk is rich in vitamins and minerals that are needed to protect the health of a baby, and promote their growth and development.

 If the mother's diet is poor, then either the nutrients in the breastmilk may be compromised or the mother's own health could be affected.